Yale Cancer Center: Overview and history

 In 1942, Louis S. Goodman, M.D., and Alfred Gilman, Ph.D., in the Yale Department of Pharmacology were the first scientists to use nitrogen mustard, the first alkylating anticancer agent, as chemotherapy to treat cancer in a patient.

 During a talk for the Beaumont Medical Club in March 2005, David S. Fischer, M.D. clinical professor of medicine, said, "This was the first patient in the world treated by chemotherapy ...
 This was proof that cancer could be treated by chemicals."

 This initial success led to the development of the world's first multi-center clinical trials in cancer chemotherapy.

 Clinical care

-Clinical care is led by Roy S. Herbst, Chief of Medical Oncology and Associate Director for Translational Research, Yale medical oncologists care for patients in Smilow Cancer Hospital.
+Clinical care is led by Ian Krop, Chief of Medical Oncology.
+Yale medical oncologists care for patients in Smilow Cancer Hospital.
 To organize patient care, Yale Cancer Center and Smilow Cancer Hospital have developed 13 multidisciplinary programs to provide physicians and specialists at Yale Cancer Center with the opportunity to focus their expertise on specific types of cancers.